 Kari received her Masters of Tourism Administration (MTA) from The George Washington University in 2012 and her undergraduate degree in Marketing in 2003, also from The George Washington University.

 Kari resides in Woodbridge, Virginia with her husband, Mike and daughter Emma.

-Ryann Squier is the Coordinator, Meetings and Conventions for the Wine & Spirits Wholesalers of America (WSWA).
+Ryann Squier is the Manager, Meetings and Conventions for the Wine & Spirits Wholesalers of America (WSWA).